womanrescuedfrommentalfantasies

 But as with anything else, there’s a fine line between having a healthy imagination and the slippery slope of nurturing an offshoot of such to levels of reliance, as the world of fantasy becomes addictive to the point that it can get out of control, leading to a corrupted and perverse mind.

-Going back to my early childhood, I had been groomed, which made me an easy target, foundationally speaking, for the imagination to descend and spin off into something unhealthy and spiritually deficit.
-As with all sin, it seemingly starts as something fairly innocent.
-Even when convicted as a possible issue, it’s easy to dismiss that notion, replacing conviction with justification, feeling it’s being done for the right reasons; a legitimate form of self-preservation with necessity being the next step in progression.
+Going back to my early childhood, I had been groomed, which made me an easy target, foundationally speaking, for the imagination to descend and spin off into something unhealthy and spiritually deficient.
+As with all sin, it often begins as something seemingly innocent.
+And regarding our thoughts, we have to be on guard to mind our mind taking every thought captive according to 2 Cor 10:5.
+Even when convicted as a possible issue, it’s easy to dismiss that notion, replacing conviction with justification, feeling it’s being done for the right reasons; a legitimate form of self-preservation, with necessity being the next step in progression.

 Being all sin is progressive; indulging in mental fantasies can easily evolve into a coping mechanism or crutch to deal with reality.
 And, by all appearances, seems innocent enough, as after all, it’s only internalized and provides a degree of relief.
 A relief that we trick ourselves into thinking is safely contained within our minds and can never come to any harm.
 Not to ourselves or others.
 Much less damage to our spiritual life or endanger our souls.